 Stephen, Owner – La Hougue Bie site.
 The passage grave is 6000 years old & the tenth oldest building in the world.
 A very tranquil spot

 From music festivals, to guided tours, local markets and events, there’s always something going on.
-If you’re not visiting for a specific event, you’ll want to soak up with islands vibrant atmosphere and experience it like a local.
-Food is central to life on the island.
-We may be known for our potatoes and milk, but we offer way more than that.
+If you’re not visiting for a specific event, you’ll want to soak up the island’s vibrant atmosphere and experience it like a local.
+Food is central to island life – we may be known for our potatoes and milk, but we offer way more than that.
 We pride ourselves with the best of St Helier’s fresh local produce, wide variety of fresh seafood and specialist dishes like espetadas.
 So why not explore our local markets or go on a foodie tour of the island?
 Don’t leave without trying our famous Jersey black butter!

 Stephen, Owner – Tennerfest, a great fixed price menu event every October, showcasing Jersey’s amazing food